Intentional vs. Negligent Torts

 Difference in Available Damages

 Damages available for intentional torts tend to be broader and more generous than in negligence cases.
-Typical damages include recovery for medical expenses, lost wages, or pain and suffering.
+Typical damages include recovery for medical expenses, lost wages, and/or pain and suffering.
 Intentional torts can allow for punitive damages, since society wishes to deter its members from intentionally harming each other.
 Proof of wrongful intent is required to recover.

 To recover in a negligence case, the person bringing the claim must have suffered actual harm as a result of the defendant's actions.
 There are two categories of damages that a plaintiff may be able to recover: compensatory damages and punitive damages.
 Compensatory damages are designed to return the plaintiff to the position he was in before being injured by the defendant's negligence.
 Punitive damages may be awarded if the defendant's conduct was reckless, wanton, or malicious.